Internal Combustion Engines (ICE)¶

 These parameters may also need to be adjusted:

-- Set ICE_PWM_STRT_ON is the PWM value sent to the starter to start the engine
+- ICE_PWM_STRT_ON is the PWM value sent to the starter to start the engine

 If using an on-board starter, it is important to configure an RPM sensor for the engine.
 This will allow the ArduPilot to detect an in-flight engine failure and attempt to restart the engine.
 ArduPilot supports generic pulse tachometers connected to GPIO pins (such as the Aux servo pins on a PixHawk or Cube).
 A tachometer may be made using a simple hall effect switch IC.
 Alternatively, some ignition modules support a tachometer output that can be connected directly to the GPIO pins.
 Desert Aircraft Electronic Ignition V2 modules support tachometer output on the signal pin of the power input connector.
-Note that when connecting an RPM sensor to an AUX pin, it is important to make sure that this pin is not configured to output a PWM value.
-On a PixHawk or Cube, Aux 5 and 6 are configured to not output PWM by default.
-If you need to use a different Aux pin you may need to adjust
+Note that when connecting an RPM sensor to an AUX pin, it is important to make sure that this pin is not configured to output a PWM value and, instead, be a GPIO pin.
+See GPIOs.

 In order to configure an RPM sensor, the following parameters must be set: